esvin2661/Agentic-AI-WTH-Building-Agent-to-Agent-Systems-in-Azure/README.md

 ## Prerequisites

 - Active Azure Subscription with permissions to deploy resources.
-- Familiarity with Python or TypeScript.
+- Familiarity with Python and Flask.
-- Visual Studio Code with Azure Functions and Python extensions.
+- Familiarity with Github and Github codespace

 ## Contributors